parsboy66/Docker/README.md

 	-p 8787:8787 \
 	parsboy66/scrna_pgp
 ```
-then on the explorer address bar type localhost:8787 and there you go! inter the username (by default: rstudio) and selected password and enjoy!.\
+then on the explorer address bar type localhost:8787 and there you go! inter the username (by default: rstudio) and selected password and enjoy!

 and to run R :
 ```{r}